 Data Mining is the process used to extract usable data from a larger set of any raw data.
 The process analyzes data patterns in larges batches using at least one software.
 It can be applied by businesses to learn more about their customers and develop more effective strategies.
-Below are some examples of its application.
+Below are some data mining examples, showing its application.

 Data Mining for Retail